 Before we can provide the refund by cheque, your Tenancy Officer will need to carry out various checks including any pending benefits adjustments.

-Housing Finance will not issue cheques for refunds under £10.00.
+We will not issue cheques for refunds under £10.
+You should receive a refund within 7-10 days.

-If your enquiry is relating to any of the below, please click on the blue button and complete the form to send this to your relevant housing office, who will look into your query and contact you back to discuss your query,
+If your enquiry is relating to any of the below, please complete the online form below to send this to your relevant housing office, who will look into your query and contact you to discuss your query -